Missive For Darkness As Vocation, William Hawkins In Mind - Poem by Warren Falcon

 to keep world woe personally felt in that greater

-perspective, making poems from orphan woe,
+perspective making poems from orphan woe,

 from ever furtive grace eluding, then surprise,

-in bleakest place, sudden, parses newly in the
+in bleakest place, sudden braced, parses newly

 in the greener green of things pleading still,

-and star-bright questions, may cast clumsy net forward
+and star-bright questions, may you cast clumsy

 but make offering with thanks for your own work

 to feed us through the eyes, perhaps time to mount

 Damascus perspective yet, from one's back watch

 into necessary darkness foregoing image in order

 to see what may form in the spreading dirt,

 what resurrection there is in the smell of paint.